Skip to main content

 The role must be named ProwlerScan — the same name as the role deployed to member accounts via StackSet.
 Prowler expects a consistent role name across all accounts in the Organization.
 If you use a different name, connection tests and scans will fail for the management account.

-Create the IAM Role
+Option B: Create the Role Manually

 1. Sign in to the AWS IAM Console in your management account.